USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch09_new_simulation.md

 # 9. Setting Up a New Simulation

+**<< COMMENT: Overall, I am not sure how helpful this section is.
+It is very general and specifics of the files are covered elsewhere. >>**

 ## 9.1 Overview
 Before using CMAQ for operational modeling in a new computing environment, it is recommended that the model be benchmarked using the test dataset that is distributed with the model.
 Installation and benchmarking CMAQ on a Linux system is described elsewhere.
 After benchmarking CMAQ, it can be configured for other simulations.
 The same steps that are required to build the model for the test case apply to building it for new simulations.
 However, not all the steps need to be repeated for a new model configuration unless new code becomes available or bug fixes are identified.
 It is not necessary to rebuild any of the libraries that CMAQ uses once working versions are built on a user’s system.
 A single installation of the libraries (netCDF, I/O API, MPI) can be linked to for multiple configurations and applications of the model.
 Likewise, the CMAQ model builder, Bldmake, only needs to be compiled once and used for all applications of the model.